-- No need to include EMP_ID column as it is primary index for the base table,so it will be automatically included in the hash index.
+- No need to include EMP_ID column as it is the primary index for the base table, so it will be automatically included in the hash index.

-- Hash index sub-table rows will be AMP local to the base table and row hash sequence are in hash sequence based on base table primary index.
+- Hash index sub-table rows will be AMP local to the base table and row hash sequences are in hash sequence based on base table primary index.

 CREATE HASH INDEX EMP_HI ( EMP_ID, EMP_SSN_NO, DEPT ) ON EMPLOYEE BY (EMP_ID) ORDER BY VALUES (EMP_SSN_NO);

-- Same as before, hash index sub-table will be AMP local as the values will be redistributed based on base table primary index value.
+- Same as before, the hash index sub-table will be AMP local as the values will be redistributed based on the base table primary index value.